ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Application type 4: If the pathname of a URL matches the character string specified in this field, then the pathname corresponds to the VIRTEL directory whose name is specified in the “Application” field.
 See “How the path name corresponds to a VIRTEL directory” in the “VIRTEL URL formats” section of the VIRTEL Web Access Guide.

 TIOA at logon
-    Application types 1: Script to be run at application connection time.
+    Application type 1: Script to be run at application connection time.
 Scripts are described under the heading “Connection – Disconnection Scripts”.
 Application type 4: For type 4 (HTML directory definition) transactions having the same name as an entry point, the “TIOA at logon” field contains the default URL for the entry point.
 Refer to the “VIRTEL URL formats” section of the VIRTEL Web Access Guide for further details.

 TIOA at logoff
     Application types 1: Script to be run before disconnecting from the application.